𝟓 𝐁𝐞𝐬𝐭 𝐖𝐨𝐫𝐤𝐢𝐧𝐠 𝐂𝐚𝐩𝐢𝐭𝐚𝐥 𝐌𝐚𝐧𝐚𝐠𝐞𝐦𝐞𝐧𝐭 𝐒𝐭𝐫𝐚𝐭𝐞𝐠𝐢𝐞𝐬: 𝐇𝐨𝐰 𝐭𝐨 𝐌𝐚𝐧𝐚𝐠𝐞 𝐄𝐟𝐟𝐞𝐜𝐭𝐢𝐯𝐞𝐥𝐲

 A CompanyB Company

-A company maintains high inventory levels, made payment to suppliers quicker, and grant extended customer credit term, such as 50 days credit term.
-B company is following a “Just In Time” inventory system or maintaining high inventory turnover, improved credit collection policy for customers, and stretching supplier credit terms, such as 50 days credit term.
+A company maintains high inventory levels, makes payments to suppliers quicker, and grants extended customer credit term, such as 50 days credit term.
+B company is following a “Just In Time” inventory system or maintaining high inventory turnover, improving credit collection policy for customers, and stretching supplier credit terms, such as 50 days credit term.

 Which is better?